 - Transfer Education Admission Requirements

-Learn about the benefits of transferring to KU, including Transfer Year Experience and the Transfer Community Special Interest Housing Group here!
+Learn about the benefits of transferring to KU, including Transfer Year Experience and the Transfer Community Special Interest Housing Group!
 These programs connect transfer students with mentorship, resources, and events during the first year after transferring to KU.
 Click here for information about our military and veterans transfer alliance program!